symphatixe/CPU-Scheduler/README.md

 ### CPU Class

 This class has an inner class names `ProcessComparator` that implements the Comparator interface for the `Process` class.
 I was required to create this custom compare class to override the method given by Java because I was using a Priority Queue.
-When using a `PriorityQueue` in Java you can either use the natural ordering of elements which means it'll determine the order
+When using a `PriorityQueue` in Java you can either use the natural ordering of elements which means it'll determine the order using the `compareTo` method.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU5MzAzNTY4MiwxODc4Mzg3MDUwLDE1Nz
+eyJoaXN0b3J5IjpbLTIxMjE5ODQyMDQsMTg3ODM4NzA1MCwxNT
-AwNjE5ODIsMTM1NDYyOTU3Miw2NTkyODQxMCw5ODcxMjU5MDIs
+cwMDYxOTgyLDEzNTQ2Mjk1NzIsNjU5Mjg0MTAsOTg3MTI1OTAy
-NTY4OTA3Njk0LDUzMjgxOTAwXX0=
+LDU2ODkwNzY5NCw1MzI4MTkwMF19
 -->